-Writing for hours is a big drain on your grey matter, and, if you don’t refuel eventually, those ideas, words, and sentences will fizzle out.
+Writing a book means hours of work, which is big drain on your grey matter, And if you don’t refuel eventually, those ideas, words, and sentences will fizzle out.
 Keep inspiration in peak form by reading authors that inspire you, going to new places, checking out exhibits at museums, having interesting conversations, looking at art.
 You never know what will spark off your next big idea.

-5) Plan (even a little) so you have time off.
+5) Plan your book writing (even a little) so you have time off.

 We all know what happened to Jack Torrance at the Overlook hotel when he spent too much time at the typewriter in The Shining.
 Don’t make your spouse come after you with a baseball bat—plan your days so you have some play time.

-6) Get someone to help you get out of your own head.
+6) Get someone to help you with book writing breaks.

 Staying in your head without getting some perspective won’t create great work, and it can hurt your health by pushing you to overwork.

-7) Simplify your writing life by having less tech and fewer items to manage.
+7) Simplify your book writing life by having less tech and fewer items to manage.

 * * *

 Movie depictions aside, most writers are actually fairly low-maintenance.
 Just make sure you treat yourself like the pro you are to keep those words flowing and to keep inspiration at peak shine.
 We all want to read that bestseller you have in you when we take our next writing break.